pasqua1e/Github-PrismaCloud-scan/README.md

 # Github - Prisma Cloud scan
-This scan happens within Github whenever there's a new pull request
+This scan triggers within Github whenever there's a new pull request